 - counselling, training and education for you and other family members about life after severe injury

-- specific family and carer support programs to build the knowledge, wellbeing and resilience of family members and carers
+- family and carer support programs to build the knowledge, wellbeing and resilience of family members and carers.

-To find out more about these supports, talk to your case manager or icare coordinator and see our support for families and carers page.
+To find out more about these supports, talk to your case manager or icare coordinator and see Families & carers.